 Around the Rezzie

-Saturday 16th May 2026 | This anticlockwise circuit of the Derwent Reservoir – divided more or less equally between County Durham and Northumberland – starts from Millshield Picnic Area on the Northumberland side of the reservoir through which the county boundary.
-While it costs £5 to park all day it benefits from a well maintained toilet block.
-Similar to last week’s walk, I was using my Garmin GPS because, like last week’s route in Weardale, not too far away, this one also fell across two maps.
-Again, I didn’t bother loading the route onto the device.
+Saturday 16th May 2026 | This anticlockwise circuit of the Derwent Reservoir falls into two parts, divided more or less equally between County Durham and Northumberland.
+The route starts from Millshield Picnic Area on the Northumberland side of the reservoir.
+While it costs £5 to park all day, it offers the benefit of a well maintained toilet block.

 Stats at a Glance